Work permit and residence permit

 Application for extension

-The researcher submits their extension application online, sending a copy of the application submission confirmation to the HR management role at their department.
+The researcher submits the extension application online, and sends a copy of the application submission confirmation to the HR management role at their department.

-They can continue to live and work in Sweden while their application is being processed by the Migration Agency, as long as they already have a residence permit and have worked in Sweden for six months or more.
+The researcher can continue to live and work in Sweden while the application is being processed by the Migration Agency, provided that they already hold a valid residence permit and have worked in Sweden for at least six months or more.

 While the application is being processed